dougeby/IntuneDocs/intune/get-support.md

 If you are unable to find answers by using online documentation, you can create an online support ticket.

->[!IMPORTANT]
->If you have a billing/subscription question you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 **Limit each support ticket to a single issue**.
 This helps us serve you better.
 Here's why:

 - Support engineers are likely to specialize in specific areas, and it's easier to identify the right subject matter experts to help with your issue.